debs-obrien/nuxt-boilerplate-project/content/docs/production.md

+---
-# Building and deploying to production
+title: Building and deploying to production
+---

 This site is a static generated site therefore we use the generate command to generate the static site.